 We’re more than a little obsessed with jewelry, especially real jewelry made by real designers.
 Truly special pieces, like the perfect gold stackable ring—worthy investments that are hard to find or intimidating to shop for.
 We want to change that, by taking the shopping experience out from under the glass case, making it fun, and working our industry-insider magic so that everything here is within reach.
 Most of all, we're tailoring it to you.
 Our goal is for Iconery to become the ultimate online destination for jewelry fanatics.

-Each piece is available in a range of metals, gemstones and proportions.
+Each piece is available in a range of metals, gemstones and proportions to fit your price point.
 Love those Lena Wald pyramid studs but wish they were teeny tiny and came in rose gold?
 They do.
 Always wanted Mara Scalise’s perfect silver bangle but visualized it in black diamonds?
 It’s here.
 Speaking of diamonds, we know you're concerned about ethical mining, because we are too -- all gemstones and diamonds on Iconery are certified conflict-free.

 So take a look around and sign up for our newsletter (for exclusive deals, giveaways, new designer alerts and more).